 Grading, size and maximum size do not greatly affect the creeps of aggregate, but indirectly they affect creeps from aggregate content in concrete.

 Concrete Mix Ratio:

 The quantity and quality of paste material is the single most important parameter affecting creep.

-A poor paste structure will increase excessive creeps and it with a rise in water-cement ratio, thus, creeps is inversely proportional to the strength of the concrete.
+A poor paste structure will increase excessive creeps and with a rise in water-cement ratio, thus, creeps are inversely proportional to the strength of the concrete.

 All other factors that are affecting the water / cement ratio are also affects the creep of concrete.

 The type of cement effect also affects the strength of the concrete at the time of application of the load.

 The fineness of cement impacts strength development at an early age, thus impacts creep.

 The finer the cement the greater the need for gypsum, as the regrinding of cement in the laboratory without the inclusion of gypsum produces an improperly retarded cement, which exhibits high creep.